 A private tour taking in the classic sightseeing of Thailand and Cambodia, with a Tell Tale twist.
 This trip mainly uses boutique hotels.
 You'll start off in Bangkok then take a boat to Ayutthaya, the ancient capital of Siam.
-Your onward journey will again be leisurely, this time in a private first class cabin of a train winding north through the ricefields of Thailand, where you'll explore Chiang Mai.
+Your onward journey will again be leisurely, this time in on an overnight train winding north through the ricefields of Thailand, where you'll explore Chiang Mai.
 You'll end your trip in Siam Reap in Cambodia to explore the temples of Angkor Wat and relax at your boutique hotel before you fly home.

 Discover the temples, sights and sounds of both Thailand and Cambodia.
 This is a private tour which you can take on dates to suit you.
 You will be met in each place and looked after by our professional guides, drivers and unique network of local people.
 Not only will you see the classic sights, you'll see a side of the two countries that most visitors don't.
 We have included a donation to a village in Cambodia in the trip price and you will see how it has benefited the village during your visit itself.